There’s No Such Thing as a ‘Pet’ Tarantula

 Tarantulas Can Live for Decades

-Tarantulas don’t have good eyesight.
-Instead, they sense the world through vibrations that they pick up through their legs and body hairs.
-This is largely why tarantulas move in a slow, plodding pace the majority of the time.
-If they’re running, that means that they’re scared—so scared that they’re sacrificing their ability to “see” in order to get away from the perceived threat.
+Since tarantulas don’t have good eyesight, they sense the world through vibrations that they pick up through their legs and body hair.
+This is largely why tarantulas usually move at a slow, plodding pace.
+If they’re running, that means they’re scared—so scared that they’re sacrificing their ability to “see” in order to get away from a perceived threat.

-Because of their poor eyesight, any big movements are scary to tarantulas, and a captive one may make a break for it.
-They’ve been known to run away during regular aquarium cleanings and feedings and through any holes in an enclosure, typically when they perceive human movement as danger.
-Once they’re gone, they’re exceptionally hard to catch, vanishing into small holes in a wall, into vents, and even down drains.
-Because tarantulas are not “pets,” it makes sense that there’s no enclosure that makes a safe, stimulating environment for them indoors.
-They belong in their natural habitat and will jump at any chance to escape.
-If you don’t want to find a tarantula loose in your home, don’t purposely bring one inside.
+Big movements frighten tarantulas and may cause those in captivity to make a break for it.
+They’ve been known to run away during regular enclosure cleanings and feedings and through any holes in an enclosure, typically when they perceive human movements as threatening.
+Once they’re free, they’re exceptionally hard to catch, darting into small holes in walls, into vents, and even down drains.

 a black tarantula runs on sand in their natural habitat

-There’s No Such Thing as an Ethical ‘Pet’ Tarantula
+There’s No Ethical Way to Buy a ‘Pet’ Tarantula

 Unlike dogs and cats, tarantulas aren’t domesticated animals.
-Any tarantula sold as a “pet” was either captured in nature or bred from spiders who were.
-The Mexican red-knee tarantula is now a threatened species, largely because exploiters have captured so many in their natural homes.
-When there is perceived demand for an animal, supply will follow—always at the animals’ expense.
-That’s why you should never buy tarantulas (or any other animals) from pet stores.
+Any tarantula sold as a “pet” was either captured in nature or bred from others who were.
+The Mexican red-knee tarantula is now a threatened species, largely because exploiters have snatched so many of them from their natural homes.

 Pet stores and breeders are major players in an uncaring and deadly industry.
 Treated as disposable merchandise, countless animals—including tarantulas, birds, fish, cats, dogs, rodents, and reptiles—are born (or hatched) into the pet trade every year.
 They’re ultimately sold to anyone willing to pay for them, and the resultant animal suffering is immeasurable.
 With millions of homeless animals in U.S. shelters at any given time, there’s no such thing as “responsible breeding,” and if someone is profiting from the sale of an animal, you can bet that animal welfare was never that person’s priority.
 That’s why PETA is on a mission to stop animal suffering in the pet trade before it starts.
 Together, we can break the cycle of breeding and buying that drives our country’s companion animal overpopulation crisis.